KARNATISAITHARUN/documentation/policies/about-policy.md

 This directive determines that all parameters tagged with the Spring annotations `CookieValue`, `PathVariable`, and a few others are to be tagged as "attacker-controlled".

 ```
-// ~/.shiftleft/policy/dynamic/org/springframework/exposed.policy:
+// A generic policy for org.springframework.web.bind.annotation.* classes

 TAG "DATA_TYPE" -v "attacker-controlled" METHOD -a r"org\.springframework\.web\.bind\.annotation\.(Request|Get|Post|Put|Delete|Patch)Mapping" PAR -a r"org\.springframework\.web\.bind\.annotation\.(CookieValue|PathVariable|RequestParam|RequestBody)"
 ```

-And this directive specifies that flows of attacker-controlled data into deserializers are worth reporting
+And this directive specifies that flows of `attacker-controlled` data into `deserializers` are worth reporting

 ```
-// ~/.shiftleft/policy/static/execute.policy:
+// An Application Policy describing execution vulnerabilities

 CONCLUSION attacker-to-deserializer = FLOW DATA (attacker-controlled) -> IO (deserializer)
 WHEN CONCLUSION attacker-to-deserializer => EMIT {